extendr/extendr/paper.md

 The strength of R is its ecosystem of packages, the vast majority of which are available from [CRAN](https://cran.r-project.org).
 They are primarily written by research scientists, specialists, and professionals.
 Another important use case of R packages is being a front-end for other languages.
-Automated toolings that provide scaffolding and boilerplate code are widely used to simplify cross-language integration.
+Automated tooling that provides scaffolding and boilerplate code is widely used to simplify cross-language integration.
-For example, embedding C++ code is a good way to resolve performance bottlenecks within R packages, and it can be easily accomplished using cpp11 [@cpp11] or Rcpp [@rcpp_jss].
+For example, embedding C++ code is a good way to resolve performance bottlenecks within R packages, and this can be easily accomplished using cpp11 [@cpp11] or Rcpp [@rcpp_jss].
 Rust demonstrates similar performance to C++, but it also offers other beneficial features such as declarative memory management, which provides compile-time guarantees for memory safety in the absence of a garbage collector.

 We note that other scientific computing communities have already introduced plug-ins for Rust, including Python via [PyO3](https://github.com/PyO3/pyo3),